-Historically, this report has described the types of distance education courses available to Nebraska residents, which public institutions offer distance education, how distance education is delivered, and how many students are taking advantage of distance education.
-Due to the current ubiquity of distance education opportunities, since 2018 the Commission has collected and reported only data related to dual enrollment college courses offered to Nebraska high school students.
+Historically, this report described the types of distance education courses available to Nebraska residents.
+Due to the ubiquity of distance education opportunities today, since 2018 the Commission has collected and reported only data related to dual enrollment college courses offered to Nebraska high school students.
+The report includes summary data of dual enrollment courses by subject, instructional modality, location, number of course offerings, and colleges and high schools providing courses.